gonzgonz/cabify_challenge/README.md

 ## Test (HTTPS)

 HTTPS implementation is only added as a simple testing purpose.
 As Self signed certificates were used, please ignore the security warning.
 Access the https proxy server via https://localhost:8443 from your local browser.
-No redirection was implemented at this point, and no forced HTTP --> HTTPS either.
-Please ask if this is required for this challenge purposes.
+No redirection was implemented at this point, however it could be added later on.

 ## Test Cache features